quicwg/multipath/draft-ietf-quic-multipath.md

 sent, the actual RTT of a path cannot be calculated or may not be the right value to be used.

-Instead of using RTT, we define the acknowledgment delays as the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
-When different paths have different characteristics, acknowledgment delays can vary widely.
+Instead of using the real RTT of a path, it is recommended to use the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
+When different paths have different characteristics, the delays can vary widely.
 Consider for example a multipath transmission using both a terrestrial path, with a latency of 50ms in each direction, and a geostationary satellite path, with a latency of 300ms in each direction.
-The acknowledgment delay will depend on the combination of paths used for the packet transmission and the acknowledgement transmission, as shown in {{fig-example-ack-delay}}.
+The sum of the two one-way delays will depend on the combination of paths used for the packet transmission and the acknowledgement transmission, as shown in {{fig-example-ack-delay}}.